 Memorable Manitobans: William Bell (1863-1936)

-Born around York, Ontario on 26 January 1863, one of ten children of William Bell (1825-1904) and Susan Walker, in 1882 he came to Manitoba with his family and was the principal partner in the Brandon construction firms of Bell Brothers (with his brother George) and, later, William Bell and Sons.
+Born at York, Ontario on 26 January 1863, one of ten children of William Bell (1825-1904) and Susan Walker (?-?), brother-in-law of George Alexander Paterson, in the spring of 1882 he came to Brandon with his family and was the principal partner in the construction firm of Bell Brothers (with his brothers George and James) and, later, William Bell and Sons.
 These companies were responsible for building several important commercial and domestic structures in western Manitoba, noted for their “high quality materials and fine workmanship.”
+He was also one of the owners of the Brandon Brick Company.

 He died of tuberculosis at Wentworth, Ontario on 1 May 1936.